northbright/Notes/Linux/Ubuntu/samba/xiaomi-tv-can-not-connect-to-samba-share.md

 ## Problem
 * Setup Samba share on Ubuntu
 * PC clients can connect the Samba share
-* Xiaomi TV can NOT connect
+* Xiaomi TV can NOT connect the Samba share
+  * Click "Add New Network Share"
+  * Input IP of Samba Server
+  * Got error

 ## Root Cause
 * Xiaomi TV only support SMB v1